After the Rain (TV special): Synopsis

 The special featured three stories documented through a series of video presentations and interviews.
 The first, showcased a couple who carried on with their wedding plans amidst heavy rainfall and significant flooding.
-In the second feature, a father who lost his wife and kids as a result of drowning.
-The final story centers around an orphanage, House of Refuge, hard hit by flooding due levee breach and the rescue of its residents.
+In the second feature, it focused on a father who lost his wife and kids as a result of drowning.
+The final story centers around the rescue of residents from an orphanage, the House of Refuge, which suffered heavy flooding due to levee breach.

 Velasquez performed eleven production numbers, which included a collection of classic Christmas songs.
 She opened the program with a medley of "O Come, O Come, Emmanuel" and "Silent Night" backed by the University of the Philippines Concert Chorus.
-For the featured stories, these were spliced with accompanying musical numbers where Velasquez was joined by musical guest performers: Mariah Carey's "All I Want for Christmas Is You", which was mashed with the Wonder Girls's "Nobody", the show tune "Home" from the 1974 Broadway musical The Wiz, and Twila Paris's "The Warrior Is a Child".
+The featured stories were spliced with accompanying musical numbers where Velasquez was joined by guest performers.
+These numbers included Mariah Carey's "All I Want for Christmas Is You", which was mashed with the Wonder Girls's "Nobody", the show tune "Home" from the 1974 Broadway musical The Wiz, and Twila Paris's "The Warrior Is a Child".
 She also sang the Filipino holiday standards "Tuloy Na Tuloy Pa Rin Ang Pasko" and "Kumukutikutitap".
 "Natutulog Ba Ang Diyos?" was performed with Eva Castillo and Kyla, while Tyler Collins's "Thanks to You" was a duet number with Jay R. Velasquez and La Diva did a rendition of Barry Manilow's "I Made It Through the Rain".
 The show closed with a performance of the gospel song "Light of a Million Mornings".